 Knob Creek launched in 1922, and compared to other brands, it’s brand new.
 Founded in Kentucky, Knob Creek Whiskey became one of the first premium small-batch whiskeys and is almost always in demand.

 Four Roses was launched years ago, but was taken off the market in the 1950s then relaunched in 2002.
 Since then it has operated with four permanent flavors and seasonal limited time releases.
 It can be a great option for Valentine’s day promotion ideas for restaurants.

 - The Glenlivet Scotch Whiskey

 The Glenlivet is known as one of the best Scotch whiskies.
 It’s a long-aged spirit that has been a fan favorite for years.

 For years, Southern Comfort was noted as a lot of flavor with a side of whiskey.
 However, the flavor has since been diluted.
 Southern Comfort is fitted with hints of fruit and spice and this brand has since been made into the Christmastime fan favorite–eggnog.

 Crown Royal is fit for a king, as it should be.
 This brand is the most popular and well known whiskey brand there is.
 On average, Crown Royal sells an average of $460,171,371 worth of whiskey per year.

 We could go on and on talking about the hundreds of whiskey brands out there, but we thought we’d leave the rest of the research to you.
 If you get in too deep, we’re here to help you with a hangover cure.

 Overall, whiskey has a deeply rooted history that’s left a permanent imprint in countries around the world.
-From spirits to cocktails and everything in between, if you’re of the legal drinking age we’re sure there’s a whiskey out there you’ve come to love.
+From spirits to cocktails and everything in between, if you’re of the legal drinking age we’re sure there’s a whiskey out there you’ve come to love-although it's okay if you're more a fan of types of rum.
 Just don’t forget to find the best liquor storage to keep your liquor safe.